bitjson/chip-bcmr/readme.md

 The following recommendations are made for issuers of CashTokens.

+#### Ticker Symbol Selection

+A ticker `symbol` must be associated with any identity for which `token` information is specified.
+Symbols must contain only capital letters, numbers, and hyphens (regular expression: `^[A-Z0-9]+[-A-Z0-9]*$`).

+Within each ticker symbol, the **base symbol** is the segment of capital letters and numbers occurring prior to the first hyphen (`-`).
+Base symbols should be globally unique among unrelated assets, and it is recommended that base symbols be 4 to 6 characters in length (inclusive) for identities of fungible tokens or 6 to 13 characters in length (inclusive) for identities associated primarily with an NFT collection (see [Symbol Length Recommendations](#symbol-length-recommendations) for details).

+Base symbols may be shared by multiple classes of a particular asset, e.g. classes of stock (e.g. `XAMPL-A`, `XAMPL-B`), pre-dividend and post-dividend tokens (e.g. `XAMPL-23Q1`, `XAMPL-23Q2`), multiple types of non-fungible tokens within a category (e.g. `XAMPL-20231115-C-012345678`, `CAMPAIGN2023-21-100`), etc. While assets sharing a base symbol are not interchangeable, user interfaces may consolidate them into unified views by base symbol to simplify user experiences.

+Token issuers should be aware that ticker symbols are not assigned by a centralized authority.
+To be included in commonly-trusted registries, token issuers must achieve widespread consensus around their chosen symbol; assets with issuer-chosen symbols that are unclear or misleading may instead come to be identified by the wider ecosystem using an alternative symbol.

 #### Providing for Continued Issuance of Fungible Tokens

 If additional fungible tokens of a category may be needed in the future, token issuers should initially mint an excess supply (e.g. the maximum supply of `9223372036854775807`) and hold the unissued tokens in the identity output with a [mutable token](https://github.com/bitjson/cashtokens#token-types) (using any `commitment` value) to indicate they are part of the [Unissued/Reserved Supply](https://github.com/bitjson/cashtokens#reserved-supply).
 This enables continued issuance from the identity output while maintaining the ability for light clients to verify the maximum possible [Circulating Supply](https://github.com/bitjson/cashtokens#circulating-supply).